Threat Hunting with Microsoft Defender XDR (including Defender for Endpoint): Investigating Tor Browser Activity

 DeviceProcessEvents

-| where FileName has_any ("tor.exe","firefox.exe")The logs confirmed both processes were executed shortly after installation.
+| where FileName has_any ("tor.exe","firefox.exe")The logs confirmed both processes were executed shortly after extraction.

 ๐ Step 4: Detecting Tor Network Connections